Table of Contents

 In fact, a few schools openly state that they now place greater emphasis on the AMCAS work and activities descriptions than on the personal statement.
 You should devote as much time to composing your experience descriptions as you do to writing your personal statement.
 And keep in mind that reviewers typically read your activities descriptions before your personal statement since this is the predetermined order of the application.
 You want them to read your statement with a “good impression” of who you are based on what they have already read.
 This “halo effect” will then influence the way they interpret your personal statement, increasing your chances of being invited for an interview.

-The 18 AMCAS work and activities categories you can select from are listed below.
+There are 19 AMCAS work and activities categories you can select from and they are listed below.

 - Artistic Endeavors